tgrubhoffer/CarGame/README.md

-# CarGame
+# Game folder
-A simple car game, which I would like to work on ^^
+In here I would like to store our ideas for simple games

+Initial version:
+- CarGame
+- TextGame